docker/docs/engine/installation/linux/docker-ee/suse.md

     $ sudo zypper install docker-ee-<VERSION_STRING>
     ```

-4. Configure Docker to use the `btrfs` filesystem. **This is only required if
+4. Configure Docker EE to use the `btrfs` filesystem. **This is only required if
     the `/` filesystem is not using BTRFS.** However, explicitly specifying the
     `storage-driver` has no harmful side effects.